Treyson-Grange/fastapiAlertServer/README.md

 ```

 Head to [localhost:8000/all](localhost:8000/all) (a test endpoint that does not require a API key) to verify the functionality of the server.

+## Set up New Client

+See [New Client Instructions](/new_client.md) for steps to allow a site to access the alert box.

 ## Structure